*Note - This article here of mine was initially published on February 6, 2021.

 Do not submit to the whims of these abusive and derisive members of your immediate family, because they will not come to your rescue once the damage has been done.
 If they keep on pressuring you and hounding you to be tested for "Asperger's Syndrome," I recommend that you take the online autism test that I mentioned herein.
 It costs you nothing.
 Furthermore, if you score way below the minimum score of 32 needed to warrant a formal clinical examination for Asperger's Syndrome, you'll be able to throw that in their faces.

-If an abusive parent or an abusive sibling of yours pressures you into getting involved in "Asperger's Syndrome" testing and treatment and tries to talk you into applying for Social Security Income based upon a disability that you don't really have, stand firmly against them and refuse to go along with their shenanigans.
-Disability fraud is a very serious crime; and you do not want to put yourself in the line of fire to be someday investigated and even arrested for it, because these same family members of yours are not going to defend you once the time comes that you have to stand before a judge in a criminal court of law simply for making the wrong decision.
+If an abusive parent or an abusive sibling of yours pressures you into getting involved in "Asperger's Syndrome" testing and treatment and tries to talk you into applying for Social Security Disability Income ("S.S.D.I.) based upon a disability that you don't really have, stand firmly against them and refuse to go along with their shenanigans.
+Disability fraud is a very serious crime; and you do not want to put yourself in the line of fire to be someday investigated and even arrested for it, because these same family members of yours are not going to come running to your defense once the time comes that you have to stand before a judge in a criminal court of law simply for making the wrong decision.

 These same immediate family members are not going to pay to hire you the best criminal defense attorney that money can buy.
-If they do anything, they will deny that they had any role in sending you to a psychiatrist for "Asperger's Syndrome" testing and treatment and applying for Social Security Income disability benefits from the Social Security Administration.
+If they do anything, they will deny that they had any role in sending you to a psychiatrist for "Asperger's Syndrome" testing and treatment and applying for Social Security Disability Income benefits from the Social Security Administration.
+Moreover, there is no specific test to determine whether or not an adult has "Asperger's Syndrome."

 If these same immediate family members make fun of you, which they probably do, they don't care about your future or your life.
 In fact, they are out to destroy you for their own self-serving purposes.
-If they were pressuring you into all of these different things and they really cared about you, then they would offer to pay for your "Asperger's Syndrome" testing, which can cost as much as $6,000.
+If you don't have medical insurance, you don't want to allow them to force you down this same expensive road.
+If they were pressuring you into all of these different things and they really cared about you, then they would offer to pay for your "Asperger's Syndrome" testing, which can cost as much as $6,000, in the event that you are among the many medically uninsured Americans.
 However, because we don't live in a nation that has Universal Healthcare, you don't want to be incurring needless medical debt to appease an abusive parent or an abusive sibling who will not bail you out of it once the time arrives that you can no longer meet your expenses.
+If you actually have $6,000 to throw away, you're better off using the money to travel to Europe or Australia on vacation instead.

 Also, the psychiatrist who participated in getting you involved in disability fraud in this same regard will be long gone by the time the Federal authorities attempt to reach him or her for questioning.
 You will be on your own, and chances are that your criminal defense lawyer will be a public defender who won't care one way or the other if you go to prison for a lengthy period of time.